 A writer, in some modes, a thinker and analyst in others.
 An engineer and lawyer by education, with current work that includes a derivative of both -- after Katrina, work is where my laptop sits.

-Since Katrina, I lived and worked for extended periods around the country, from the Berkshires, to Maryland, Texas, CA, NY and WV.
+Since Katrina, I lived and worked for extended periods around the country, from the Berkshires, to Maryland, Texas, CA, DC, NY and WV.
 Grew up on LI, brother in NYC, sister in Portland ME, close cousins in Boca Raton and Atlanta.

 A likely partner would welcome: NPR news on the radio; reading the New York Times online; open, engaging communication; TED talks, and; learning always.
 While my ideal daydream is our family, with yours too if you already have kids, I won't discount the possibility that I might meet someone, somewhere, and we won't be having kids.